tusharbhutt/Endless-Nodes/README.md

 +[Mikey nodes](https://github.com/bash-j/mikey_nodes )to grab code snippet to pass scoring metadata to image

-# Took some base code from the [WAS save image node](https://github.com/WASasquatch/was-node-suite-comfyui) to repurpose it
++ Took some base code from the [WAS save image node](https://github.com/WASasquatch/was-node-suite-comfyui) to repurpose it

++ # Thanks to [chrisgoringe](https://github.com/chrisgoringe) for some vital insgiht into correcting mesy commas in the tuples for the converter nodes, much appreciated!
+#